Buddha (album): Re-release

-Kung Fu re-released Buddha on CD and cassette in November 1998, and has since re-released the recording on vinyl and retains digital distribution.
-The remaster cleans and sharpens the sound of tracks, and contains a slightly different track listing.
+Kung Fu Records reissued Buddha on CD and cassette in November 1998 with remastered audio and a revised track listing, and has since released the recording on vinyl while retaining its digital distribution rights.
 "They'd already sold 60,000 copies of Cheshire Cat, said Escalante, "and I thought, 'Man, if I can sell just 10% of that that would be great for the label,' and of course it sold a lot more because they went on to be superstars."
-In 2001 the label had reportedly sold 300,000 copies of Buddha.
-"At this point it's not even the money," Secor said at the time.
-"It's the fact that there is no mention of my work anywhere; no credit has been given to me."
+The reissue proved commercially successful; by 2001, it had reportedly sold more than 300,000 copies.
+Reflecting on the dispute, Secor said his primary frustration was not financial compensation but the lack of recognition for his role in financing and releasing the band's earliest recordings.